reconjohn/residential/docs/residential.md

 ## Residential solar installation pattern in terms of clustering groups

-> Residential solar installation is exactly showing the same pattern of the 1st factor (`ML1`), the housing stability in clustering, which confirms the factor, `ML1` has a predictive power for the residential solar installation.
+> Residential solar installation is exactly showing the same pattern of the two factors (`ML1` and `ML2`), the housing stability and the economic status in clustering, which confirms these factors have a predictive power for the residential solar installation.

 <img src="residential_files/figure-html/unnamed-chunk-21-1.png" style="display: block; margin: auto;" />

-## Residential solar installation in Low Income Tax Credit
+## Residential solar installation in proportion of owner-occupied units with housing costs greater than $1000/month

-> It indicates that lower solar installation proprotion and lower proportion of owner-occupied units with housing costs greater than $1000/month match the pattern of the certified LIHTC census tracks (TRUE).
+> It indicates that the solar installation proprotion is correlated with the proportion of owner-occupied units with housing costs greater than $1000/month.

 <img src="residential_files/figure-html/unnamed-chunk-22-1.png" style="display: block; margin: auto;" />

-## Residential solar installation in housing unit median value
+## Residential solar installation in EV charger installation

-> Solar installation is correlated with the median value of owner-occupied housing units in general.
-But if separated by clusers, it shows lower correlations for each cluster.
-Cluster #3, #1 and #2 in order are more likely to have higher solar installation.
+> Solar installation is correlated with the electric vehicle charger installation.

 <img src="residential_files/figure-html/unnamed-chunk-23-1.png" style="display: block; margin: auto;" />